Air vs. Monday.com: Why Creative Teams Need More Than Tasks

 Every version, approval, and decision stays connected

 In Monday, files are attached to tasks.
-In Air, every version is stacked, every comment is contextual, and every approval is recorded—so the story behind the asset travels with it.
+In Air, every version is stacked, every comment is contextual, and every approval is recorded—creating a system that remembers how work evolved and what’s final.

 :quality(80))